 When buying a Personal Flotation Device, look for a Transport Canada approval stamp or label.
 You must have a PFD that fits each person on your boat.
 The PFD must be of an appropriate size for each individual.
-During a nautical excursion it must be available at all times within the pleasure craft.
+During a nautical excursion it must be available and within reach at all times on board the pleasure craft.

-Specific personal flotation device exist for many different sports such as in kayak, canoeing, fishing, sailing, etc. When you buy a PFD, choose the model that is the most appropriate for the activity to be practiced.
+Specific personal flotation devices exist for many different sports such as in kayak, canoeing, fishing, sailing, etc. When you purchase a PFD, choose the model that is the most appropriate for the activity to be practiced.

-Many pleasure craft operators neglect their PFDs.
-Some people use their PFDs as a cushion in their pleasure crafts.
+Many pleasure craft operators neglect to care properly for their PFDs.
+Some people use their PFDs as a cushion in the pleasure craft.
 Others use them as fenders to protect the hull while the craft is docking.
-The material inside the PFD that ensures the floatability may break-up and the external shell may be torn.
-Some people will expose their PFDs directly to the sunlight.
+The material inside the PFD that ensures the floatability could break-up and the external shell could become torn.
+Some people will expose their PFDs directly to sunlight.
 The ultraviolet rays can damage the fabrics of the PFD.
-All of these practices are discouraged.
+All of these behaviours are strongly discouraged.

 There are two approved types of personal flotation devices: